Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 Phishing is a social engineering technique to lure someone into willingly providing critical information (credentials, credit card numbers...).
 It is often using fake URLs in phishing emails redirecting to fake login pages :
 - **Vishing** : phishing by phone
-- **Smishing** : physhing by SMS
+- **Smishing** : phishing by SMS
 - **Sextortion** : obtain compromising pictures/videos, then used to blackmail the victim
 - **Insider** : the attacker applies for a job in the target company and get hired to gain access to the internal network

 ### Botnet

 A botnet is a group of computers (bots) controlled remotely by the attacker.
-The attacker issues commands to the C&C server (Control and Command), that gives instructions to the bots.
+The attacker issues commands to the C2 server (Control and Command), that gives instructions to the bots.
 A victim machine becomes a bot usually after installing a trojan horse.

 A famous botnet is the **Mirai botnet** that infects IoT devices running the ARC processor.